dbrady/grid_square/README.md

 Here's how it works:

 The first two letters of a grid reference express the longitude and latitude in base 18 (A through R).
-This pair of numbers divides up the whole planet into 18 equal "fields", each field being 10 degrees high (latitude) and 20 degrees wide (longitude).
+This pair of letters divides up the whole planet into 18 equal "fields", each field being 10 degrees high (latitude) and 20 degrees wide (longitude).